stanford-scs/scp-spec/draft-mazieres-dinrg-scp-05.md

 This section describes the configuration and input/output values of the consensus protocol.

-## Configuration
+## Slice infrastructures

-Each participant or _node_ in the SCP protocol has a digital signature key and is named by the corresponding public key, which we term a `NodeID`.
+The SCP protocol achieves consensus on what we call a _slice infrastructure_, defined by a set of _nodes_ and and, for each node, a set of _quorum slices_ that determine quorum membership in a decentralized way.
+Each _node_ in has a digital signature key and is named by the corresponding public key, which we term a `NodeID`.

-Each node also selects one or more sets of nodes (each of which includes itself) called _quorum slices_.
+Each node choses one or more quorum slices, which are sets of nodes that all include the node itself.
 A quorum slice represents a large or important enough set of peers that the node selecting the quorum slice believes the slice collectively speaks for the whole network.

 A _quorum_ is a non-empty set of nodes containing at least one quorum slice of each of its members.
 For instance, suppose `v1` has the